drj11/flosscoffee/notes00.md

 Explain input, output, error messages.

+Explain what a hack coffeeplay is, and please report any bugs.
+We might even fix them live.

 show the "exercise 0" function call, and explain it (no brackets!).

 go to exercise0.md and leave it showing.